tonytvo/blog-generator/content/blog/learning-knowledge/index.md

 **True experts recognize the limits of what they know what what they do not know.
 If they find themselves outside of their circle of competence, they keep quiet or simply say, "I don't know".**

-**"Skim a lot of books, read a few.
-Immediately re-read the best ones twice."**
+**Skim a lot of books, read a few.
+Immediately re-read the best ones twice.**

 **The blank sheet primes your brain for what you're about to read and shows you what you're learning**

 **reading a book should be a conversation between you and the author**

 **understanding is a two way operation; the learner has to question himself and question the teacher.
 He even has to be willing to argue with the teacher, once he understands what the teacher is saying.**

-**marking a book is literally an expression of your differences or your agreements with the author.
-It is the highest respect you can pay him**

 "priceless opportunity to furnish your mind and enrich the quality of your life"